oasis-tcs/openc2-ap-pf/oc2pf.md

 ## 2.3 OpenC2 Commands

 An OpenC2 Command consists of an Action/Target pair and associated Specifiers and Arguments.
-This section enumerates the allowed Commands and presents the associated Responses.
-Sections 2.3.1 to 2.3.5 provide details applicable to each Command as influenced by the Argument.
+This section enumerates the Commands permitted by this Actuator profile and presents the associated Response behavior.
+Sections 2.3.1 to 2.3.5 provide details applicable to each Command, also as influenced by Arguments.

 Table 2.3-1 defines the Commands that are valid in the context of the PF profile.
 An Action (the top row in Table 2.3-1) paired with a Target (the first column in Table 2.3-1) defines a valid Command.